William-Johnny/Deno_POC/README.md

 deno task start
 ```

-Once this is done the server should be up and runnig on http://localhost:3000 and you can send your requests.
+Once this is done the server should be up and running on http://localhost:3000 and you can send your requests.
 I suggest using Postman to do so.